J3698/j3698.github.io/_drafts/2018-08-30-it-works-i-guess-making-an-enclosure.markdown

 The first enclosure I made was out of acrylic.
 Whenever I dropped it, it would break, so I switched to using ABS, which has served me much better.
 I've seen enclosures made out of wood, too - but you want to make sure you're getting the most strength out of the thinnest material, and thin wood is not so strong.

 ## Dimensions
+The first step is measuring how big the enclosure has to be.
+Mine needed to be 5 cm. high, so I went with 6 cm.
+I placed a piece of wood atop the ABS, heated up the part I wanted to fold lengthwise, and bent the ABS up at a 90 degree angle.

 ## Thermoforming